MicrosoftDocs/visualstudio-docs/subscriptions/maximum-usage.md

 - [Volume Licensing terms](https://www.microsoft.com/licensing/product-licensing/products.aspx)

 ## Next steps
-If you have any questions about subscription assignments or other aspects of the administration portal, please contact https://visualstudio.microsoft.com/subscriptions/support/ for assistance.
+- If you have any questions about subscription assignments or other aspects of the administration portal, please contact https://visualstudio.microsoft.com/subscriptions/support/ for assistance.
+- Learn more about what to do if you assign more subscriptions that you purchased, referred to as [overallocations](handle-overclaimed-license.md).